 - Efficiency – Deliver imported energy more efficiently to the San Diego coastal area.

 - Policy – Meet state policy goals addressing the planned retirement of coastal power plants that use once-through cooling systems.

 - Electricity Demand – Reliably and economically meet the forecasted increase in electricity demand in the San Diego region.

-- Task Force – A statewide task force, requested by Governor Brown, deemed the Proposed Project as necessary for grid reliability, due to the planned retirement of coastal power plants as well as the unanticipated early retirement of the San Onofre Nuclear Generating Station.
+- Grid Reliability – A statewide task force, requested by Governor Brown, deemed the project as necessary for grid reliability, due to the planned retirement of coastal power plants as well as the unanticipated early retirement of the San Onofre Nuclear Generating Station.

 Project at a Glance

 The project consists of approximately 14 miles traversing through developed residential and commercial areas as well as undeveloped areas and includes the following components:

 - Construction of approximately .75 miles of new 230-kV transmission line and relocated 138-kV power line located underground and on new steel poles and steel H-frame structures all within SDG&E’s existing right-of-way located between the Sycamore Canyon Substation and a trail starting at Stonebridge Parkway.